Introduction

 line.
 To select a random word, the text file is opened and its contents are read line-by-line into

-an ArrayList.
-A random item is then selected from this ArrayList and is chosen
+.
+A random item is then selected from this ArrayList

 as the secret word.
 I've not performed any performance tests, but I'd wager this approach is comparable,